Prabodh Chandra Bagchi: Visva Bharati and his untimely death

 Even whilst carrying out his administrative duties as Vice-Chancellor and despite his failing health, Bagchi carried out his research work late into the night.
 Many unfinished works were found on his study table after his sudden death.
 Out of these, only She-Kia-Fang-Che was posthumously published by the Visva-Bharati University in 1959.
-This treatise, translated from old Chinese into English for the first time by P.C.Bagchi, was written by Tao-Siuan, a disciple of the famous Chinese monk and pilgrim Xuanzang (Hiuen-Tsang) who lived between A.D.596 and 667.
+This treatise, translated from old Chinese into English for the first time by Bagchi, was written by Tao-Siuan, a disciple of the famous Chinese monk and pilgrim Xuanzang (Hiuen-Tsang) who lived between A.D.596 and 667.
 This book is of immense value as one of the major sources of our knowledge about the ancient geography, prevailing Buddhism and the travel account of Xuanzang.
 To quote Professor B. N. Mukherjee "Though published without any critical introduction or notes, obviously due to the translator's sudden and unexpected demise in course of the preparation of the publication, the translation may be included among Professor Bagchi's greatest contribution to the study of Central Asia."
 Centenary Volume India and Asia.

-Prabodh Chandra's sudden demise was a great shock for Visva Bharati and the educational fraternity.
-Visva Bharati wrote in its news: "Dr.Bagchi's earthly pilgrimage is over.
+Prabodh Chandra's sudden death was a great shock for Visva Bharati and the educational fraternity.
+Visva Bharati wrote in its news: "Dr. Bagchi's earthly pilgrimage is over.
 His name and fame now belong to history.
 Although this is an irreparable loss, we shall be proud to recollect that he was our own...A man of letters, he will certainly live more than his years."
 The Ministry of Education, Government of India resolved: "This meeting...the Ministry of Education in the Government of India places on record its deep sense of loss at the untimely and sudden passing away of Dr.P.C.Bagchi, Vice-Chancellor, Visva Bharati, Santiniketan.
 Dr. Bagchi's death is a loss not only to Visva Bharati with which he was connected over a period of years, but to the cause of scholarship throughout the country.
 In him the nation has lost a distinguished scholar, Indologist, Sinologist and a worker who strived steadfastly for the ideals of Satyam, Shivam and Sundaram, which have been the motto of the university since its inception."

 What stood out in his scholarship was his holistic approach to his research and indeed, to his life.